 Microsoft To Do is free and built into the Microsoft ecosystem.
-Super Productivity is free, open source, and built for developers.
+Super Productivity is a free, open-source Microsoft To Do alternative built for developers.
 Here is how they compare on features, privacy, and workflow fit.

 · Johannes Millan · 4 min read